-where the second inequality is by definition of $m$, since $|B_{ij}^u|=L_1$, and since $|B_{ij}^{u,v}|=\ell/m$, and the last inequality is by definition of $f$, since $m\leq 2\e^{-100}$, and our choice of $\delta$.
-We point out to the reader that it is this step (namely deducing goodness of the $B_{ij}^{u,v}$ in $H_{ij}$ from the goodness of $W_{ij}^*$ in $H_{ij}^*$) where it is important to have the degree of goodness in Theorem \ref{thm:goodstrongequitable} be small as a function of the number of parts.
-Now, give a reindexing
+where the last inequality is by definition of $f$, since $m\leq 2\e^{-100}m_1(m_1+1)$, and our choice of $\delta$.
+We point out to the reader that this step (namely deducing goodness of the $B_{ij}^{u,v}$ in $H_{ij}$ from the goodness of $W_{ij}^*$ in $H_{ij}^*$) is where it is important to have the degree of goodness in Theorem \ref{thm:goodstrongequitable} be small as a function of the number of parts.
+Now, choose a reindexing

 where $m_2=m_1r$.
 Note $m_1r\leq \e^{-100}m_1(m_1+1)<(M!)^3$, so $\ell$ is divisible by $m_2$.

 We have now defined, for all $V_iV_j\notin \Psi'$, a partition

 This naturally translates into a new partition of $K_2[V_i,V_j]$.
 In particular, for each $1\leq u\leq m_2$, we let